Sharing is caring!

 HISTORIC VALLEY JUNCTION

 Valley Junction is full of antiques, gifts & collectibles, jewelry, services, and specialty stores.
 You can purchase a bottle of wine from Wines of Iowa, or some unique gifts at Hinge.
 Not only are there several shops to shop at, but there are also great places to wine and dine.
-This is a great place to support local all year round.
+This is a great place to support locals all year round.

 INDIANOLA DOWNTOWN

 Shop small-town Indianola.
-The Indianola square offers some great shops and restaurants.
+The Indianola Square offers some great shops and restaurants.

 INGERSOLL

 The Ingersoll area is also a wonderful place to shop.
 They have some awesome restaurants and bakeries, such as Creme Cupcake, which make it even better.
 Make a stop at Preservation or get lost in Enchanted Mystical Boutique with fun gifts.
-You can spend the day walking up and down Ingersoll Avenue in Des Moines shopping and supporting local.
+You can spend the day walking up and down Ingersoll Avenue in Des Moines shopping and supporting locals.

 SHOPS AT ROOSEVELT